Sam-Izdat/pogo/README.md

 ##Features

 - i18n in your templates, not crammed into them as an afterthought
-- Simple CLI package to extract strings in lieu xgettext
+- Simple CLI package to extract strings in lieu of xgettext
 - Built-in support for pluralization rules, from Alcholi to Yoruba
 - Built-in support for context fields